Northernite/Northernite/README.md

-Hi, I’m @Northernite
+Hi, I’m Nina.Northen

-I'm an Gamedev, being a jack of all trades (learning code)
+I'm a jack of all trades Game Developer and Content Creator
-- I’m currently learning Python and HTML.
+- I’m currently learning Lua, Python, Haxe, and HTML.

-I own silk rock alongside @Rebmiami, we are working on some projects currently!
+I own @silk-rock alongside @Rebmiami, we are working on some projects currently!

 <!---
 Northernite/Northernite is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.